-Characterized by its washed-out color palette, bare roads, and open sky (stars included!), it's no surprise that Joshua Tree has become a welcome respite for any city dweller.
+Characterized by its washed-out color palette, bare roads, and open sky, it's no surprise that Joshua Tree has become a welcome respite for any city dweller.
 The vast land gives the feeling that, in its infinite space, a number of hidden treasures are waiting to be discovered.
 Surprisingly, this hot spot is an ideal destination to experience on a budget—there's plenty of fun to be had without paying a dime.

 Take a Scenic Road Trip

 If you can, the best way to make your way to Joshua Tree is via car.
-Drive slow, take in the energy of the desert, and watch as its vastness surrounds you.
+Drive slowly, take in the energy of the desert, and watch as its vastness surrounds you.
 I made my way over in a Chevrolet Traverse, a vehicle with ample cargo space that was perfect for road tripping.
 Pack in all of your essentials, and hit the road.

 Scope Out the Architecture

 One of the best things to do in Joshua Tree is to hunt out the many architectural wonders surrounding.
-Contemporary, minimal, deconstructed—the architectural landscape of the area is unlike any other place in the U.S. The building pictured here is the Marmol Radziner Desert House, located in Desert Hot Springs, about 30 miles out from Joshua Tree.
+Contemporary, minimal, deconstructed—the architectural landscape of the area is unlike any other place in the U.S. The Marmol Radziner Desert House, located in Desert Hot Springs, is about 30 miles out from Joshua Tree.

 Window Shop at the Vintage Stores

 A trip to Joshua Tree would be incomplete without combing through the many wonderful vintage and antique shops sprinkled throughout the area.
 To head up your list, The End offers a curated selection of unique clothing, jewelry, and textiles/art.
-Desert staples like cowboy boots, distressed denim, and oversize leather jackets are plentiful in this eclectic, vibrant shop.
+Desert staples like cowboy boots, distressed denim, and oversized leather jackets are plentiful in this eclectic, vibrant shop.
 Make your way to Ricochet, a vintage hot spot with a generous selection of accessories and jewelry, along with clothing that runs from the 1940s to the '80s.

 Experience a Quaint Homestead Cabin